Fall Doesn’t Really Get Any Prettier

 It is common for exquisitely beautiful parts of the country to tout their ability to stun with fabulous fall colors.
 Well, the Columbia River Gorge does not dissapoint!
 This is my first fall here in the Pacific Northwest and I must tell you the colors are amazing.

-There are two very distinct ways of taking in all of the colors.
+If you decide to indulge on a romantic getaway in Washington State, there are two very distinct ways of taking in all of the colors.
 The first, and surely the most popular, is the vista view – taking in as much landscape as the eye can hold.
 Begin by slowly scanning from sky to horizon while soaking in every drop of color your eyes can process.
 Greens vibrant enough to make a frog jealous, eye-popping yellows bright enough to warrant sunglasses, rustic reds and soothing oranges dance around each other like an uninhibited 4 year old at a wedding party.
 Seriously – these are some mighty big colors I am talking about!

 The second way to view the colors is up close and personal.
 On a walk in the woods or a stroll through the meadow, stop and really study not only the colors but the plant featuring the color.
 I was walking our property yesterday and came across this bush probably four feet tall tucked in between an evergreen tree and a Chinese maple tree.
 The little bush had the most incredible colored little clumps of berries I have ever seen.
 They were purple – but not just any purple mind you!
 These little balls of delight were deep, shiny, metallic, iridescent clusters of goodness draped seductively from a thin twig surrounded by small green leaves.
 Tiny, pint-sized beads of color begging to be copied in the world of fashion – simply stunning!